jwiegley/johnwiegley/drafts/drafts.md

 that’s what’s palpably in front of you.
 Though maybe it’s relating to the principle — which cannot be prisoned even by intent — and leaving the book behind once its task is achieved.

+# Text

+That’s a great question, and I imagine the answer varies depending on whom you ask.

+Speaking for myself: I’ve found that as a white person, I was brought up with a lot of “artificiality” overlaid on the world around me, resulting in a worldview where intentions, ideas, promises and definitions can mean more than actions, results and realities.
+I was “living in a dream” so to speak, with part of that dream being the unconscious, false perception that whiteness conveys superiority: designed to shift blame to other groups, make unfairness seem moral, and offer the comforting belief that the universe conspires in my favor toward a better future.
+When such constructs lie at the core of one’s social experience, words suddenly carry enormous weight, since how you feel and see yourself can hang in that balance.

+Likewise, I’ve found that other groups, who don’t benefit from the social advantages of this illusion, have no time for it.
+In consequence they prize sincerity, truth and harsh reality, because that is what they deal with — what we should all be dealing with!

+Definitions become reduced to the mere tools that they are, when not made into building blocks of the psyche.